8 loving ways to honor a pet's memory: Write an obit, grow a garden, dedicate a day

 To cope with his loss, I wrote what basically amounted to an obituary and posted it on social media with a bunch of photos.
 Going through all his photos was hard but it helped me grieve, and so did writing out my thoughts about him and his life.
 It forced me to reflect on all the great things about him and appreciate that I was lucky enough to have that time with him.

 The support and love I got from people online was overwhelming.
-There's so much wrong with social media and so much hate there these days, but in this case it served as such a powerful vehicle for good. —Patrick Saunders, Atlanta
+There's so much wrong with social media and so much hate there these days, but in this case it served as such a powerful vehicle for good. —Patrick Saunders

 Create a day in their honor